Dealing with Money in Argentina: Cash, Credit Cards, and Change

 Using Credit & Debit Cards 🛑

-But thanks to the new regulations put in place in late 2022, credit and debit cards now allow for whats called the ‘MEP rate’ (‘Electronic Means of Payment‘ in its Spanish acronym).
+That to the new regulations put in place in late 2022, credit and debit cards now allow for whats called the ‘MEP rate’ (‘Electronic Means of Payment‘ in its Spanish acronym).

 Those who pay accommodation, tours and large restaurants with these credit cards in Argentina will get this rate.
-Remember, it does not apple to paying with a QR code such as Apple Pay.

 If you get out of the tourist zone you will find many restaurants and stores do not accept credit cards, so carrying cash is still recommended.